 “CSX plays a critical role in supporting the U.S. economy during this time of uncertainty caused by the COVID-19 pandemic.
 More than ever, efficient and reliable rail service is essential to keeping supply chains fluid as the nation responds to this challenge,” it added.

 That reliability of the freight rail industry writ large is on display during the pandemic — and it most certainly will be front and center as the nation enters the recovery phase, a process that could take months.
-Recent polling of business leaders around the country found that 31% believe their businesses will require between three and six months to get back on track.
+Polling of business leaders around the country found that 31% believe their businesses will require between three and six months to get back on track.
 Another 32% believe it could require as much as three months before operations return to some version of normal.
 Some 20% believe that recovery will require up to a year once the pandemic recedes.

 Kansas City Southern also recognizes the impact railroads have on the overall economy, noting that railroads “play a very important role in keeping supply chains flowing and keeping people in jobs.
 Our purpose, among other things, is to make a meaningful contribution to the economic growth and prosperity of the nations and communities we serve.”

-With recovery on the horizon, Canadian National stresses that its intermodal service — containers shipped by both rail and truck — “is moving key consumer goods to restock empty store shelves and our temperature-controlled service is playing an important role in the food and beverage sector.
+Canadian National stresses that its intermodal service — containers shipped by both rail and truck — “is moving key consumer goods to restock empty store shelves and our temperature-controlled service is playing an important role in the food and beverage sector.
 We are ready to ramp up our capacity as required to alleviate the pressure on long-haul truck drivers.”

 In the throes of the pandemic, railroads work with their customers to create transportation solutions that serve the nation and move critical supplies while preparing for the inevitable recovery.
 During the recovery phase, America’s freight railroads’ steadfast commitment will remain clear as they transport what the country needs to return to normal, including: